msaimsawaid/Secure-OTP-Authentication-/docs/README.md

 ---

-# Secure OTP Authentication System (SSD Assignment 3)
+# Secure OTP Authentication System

 ## Description
 This project is a secure implementation of a One-Time Password (OTP) authentication system, developed as part of the **Software Security Design (SSD)** course.
 It translates a UMLsec-based secure design into a working prototype using defensive programming and secure coding principles.
 The system provides a robust authentication and authorization flow, protecting against common web vulnerabilities identified in the **STRIDE** threat model.